m0ru/bak/02_problemdescription.md

 architecture needed an overhaul to deal with these issues, which gave rise to the work at hand.
 Thus, additional requirements were:

-- Causality in the application is clear and concise to make understanding the code and tracking down bugs easier.
+- **Causality** in the application is **clear** and concise to make understanding the code and tracking down bugs easier.
-- Local changes can't break code elsewhere, i.e. side-effects are minimized.
+- Local changes can't break code elsewhere, i.e. **side-effects of changes are minimized**.
-- Responsibilities of functions and classes are clear and separated, so that multiple developers can easily collaborate.
+- **Responsibilities** of functions and classes are **clear** and separated, so that multiple developers can easily collaborate.
-- The current system state is transparent and easily understandable to make understanding causality easier.
+- **Clear System State:** The current system state is transparent and easily understandable to make understanding causality easier.
-- The solution should lessen the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.
+- **Localizable Errors:** The solution should lessen the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.
-- Reduces code-redundancies
+- **Reduces code-redundancies**
-- Makes code conciser and clearer to the reader
+- Makes **code conciser** and clearer to the reader

 <!--  TODO image: dependency graph in Angular-application. slide from FB’s flux presentation?-->
 <!-- TODO go through old application and do this empirically for a few components and bugs?\\